Triacetonamine

 Reductive amination of triacetonamine gives 4-amino-2,2,6,6-tetramethylpiperidine.

 It is primarily used as a stabilizer for plastics, typically via its conversion to number of hindered amine light stabilizers, but also finds use as a chemical feedstock.
 It is used to prepare the hindered amine 2,2,6,6-tetramethylpiperidine, CH_{2}[CH_{2}C(CH_{3})_{2}]_{2}NH, as well as the radical oxidizer 4-Hydroxy-TEMPO.

 Triacetonamine has known application in the synthesis of alpha-eucaine.
+A surprising use of triacetonamine was in the synthesis of Elexacaftor.

 A continuous process for the production of triacetonamine was developed: